-- i.
-Lands designated Parks and Open Space are conceptually shown on Schedule L1 Land Use.
-The size and configuration of these lands shall be determined via site plan, development permit, consent and/or plan of subdivision approval process(es) without an amendment to this Plan. - ii.
-Schedule L1 shall be updated to show the actual parkland size and configuration, after being established as noted in policy (i) above, without an amendment to this Plan in subsequent office consolidations of the Official Plan. - iii.
+- Lands designated Parks and Open Space are conceptually shown on Schedule L1 Land Use.
+The size and configuration of these lands shall be determined via site plan, development permit, consent and/or plan of subdivision approval process(es), without an amendment to this Plan. - ii.
+Schedule L1 shall be updated to show the actual parkland size and configuration, after being established as noted in policy (i) above, without an amendment to this Plan in subsequent office consolidations of the Official Plan.

+- iii.
 These parkland parcels are intended to function as Public Common or Urban Square to serve the needs of Midtown Oakville residents, businesses and visitors. - iv.
-The Town will work with schoolboards to co-locate park and school sites to optimize co-benefits, where and when possible.
+The Town will work with schoolboards to co-locate park and school sites to optimize cobenefits, where and when possible. - v.
+The Town shall work with the applicable school board to determine park configuration and programming where parkland is intended to be co-located with school-sites.
+Programming of such parkland shall be prioritized for school use during school operating hours.